 - The waters adjacent to Bauer Bay are Conservation Park (Yellow) Zone under both State and Commonwealth Zoning Plans.
 Find out what you can do in each zone

 - The Yellow Zone allows for protection and conservation, while providing opportunities for reasonable use and enjoyment

 - A Public Appreciation Special Management Area covers the Yellow Zone throughout the Whitsundays.
 Spearfishing, aquaculture and the take of commercial harvest species (aquarium fish, coral and beachworm) are not allowed within the Public Appreciation Special Management Area

 - Bauer Bay is located adjacent to South Molle Island.
 The Island is part of the Molle Islands National Park.
-For more information go to the Department of Environment and Resource Management website
+For more information go to the Department of National Parks, Recreation, Sports and Racing website

 - A moorings area has been established on the eastern side of the Bay

 - The western boundary of the mooring area is positioned to provide adequate anchorage between it and the jetty.
 View the Site Management Arrangements Map for coordinates of the moorings area